scottlandon8/scott-portfolio/homework3and4.md

 that knowledge.

 We looked at the second chart and she said now having the knowledge that this was about basketball that it made it easier to interpret.

-Summary from Sketch 1 from Sister:
+Summary of Sketch 1 from Sister:
 - Have a title, because without it there is no way to know what is happening.
 - Likes the idea of having best teams stand out but change the color.
 - Data points need to be more readable
-- Labels on axes would be nice
+- Tick marks help readability but also crowd the data.

-Summary from Sketch 2 from Sister:
+Summary of Sketch 2 from Sister:
 - More readable
+- Hard to pin point team
 - Needs title
 - Needs Labels
 - Visually easier to understand for someone who knows little about NBA
 - Easier for comparison
+- Colors are good.
+- What is net efficiency?